 \begin{lem} The infimum in (\ref{def:inner_risk_formula}) is attained, hence it is indeed a minimum. \end{lem} \begin{proof} Let $(Y^{(k)})_{k \in \N} \subseteq \mathcal{C}^c$ be a sequence of allocations such that

-Since the $Y^{(k)}$ are non-negative and sum to $c$ they are also bounded by $c$.
-Hence, we can use Koml{\'o}s' Theorem (see Theorem \ref{komlos_thm} in the appendix) in the same manner as in (\ref{line:use_komlos}) to obtain a sequence $(\tilde Y^{(k)})_{k \in \N}$ that lies in $\mathcal{C}^c$ as well, because
+Since the $Y^{(k)}$ are non-negative and sum to $c$, they are also bounded by $c$.
+Hence, we can use Koml{\'o}s' Theorem \ref{komlos_thm} in the same manner as in (\ref{line:use_komlos}) to obtain a sequence $(\tilde Y^{(k)})_{k \in \N}$, where